NLnetLabs/unbound/doc/unbound.conf.rst

 .. _unbound.conf.access-control:

 access-control: *<IP netblock> <action>*
+    Specify treatment of incoming queries from their originating IP address.
+    Queries can be allowed to have access to this server that gives DNS answers, or refused, with other actions possible.
+    The IP address range can be specified as a netblock, it is possible to give the statement several times in order to specify the treatment of different netblocks.
     The netblock is given as an IPv4 or IPv6 address with /size appended for a classless network block.
     The most specific netblock match is used, if none match